freekh/blog/2014/02/19/resolution-engine-0.md

 ```

 #### Artifacts
-The last part of the domain model in the core of Adept is the Artifacts.
+The last part of Adept's core domain model are the Artifacts.
 Artifacts represents the actual files that you want as a result: the jars, zips, ... what ever.

 Since we are talking about actual files, the metadata information also contains the locations where the files are located.